Garmisch-Partenkirchen station: Description

 The station lies between the two districts of Garmisch in the west and Partenkirchen in the east.
 The railway yards are located at Garmisch area.
 The Partnach flows between the station and Partenkirchen.
 The station area is bordered to the east by Bahnhofstraße and to the west by Weitfelderstraße and Olympiastraße.
 Sankt-Martin-Straße passes through an underpass under the station area.
 The entrance building was modernised and renovated in the late 1990s and it is located on the eastern side of the railway facilities towards Partenkirchen.
 Its address is 31 Bahnhofstraße.

 In addition to the home platform, there are two more platforms.
 Behind it there are five tracks for train parking and freight operations.

 The platforms are covered and accessible via lifts and stairways.
 The platform roofs were renewed from October 2009 to January 2011 and the platforms were fitted with tactile paving.
 The station building includes shops and a ticket office.
 It is served by the public bus network.

 Rail services

-Garmisch-Partenkirchen is served by some Intercity-Express services (mostly seasonal) operated by Deutsche Bahn as well as Regionalbahn and peak Regional-Express services operated by DB Regio between Munich and Garmisch-Partenkirchen.
+Garmisch-Partenkirchen is served by a few Intercity-Express services (seasonally on weekends) operated by Deutsche Bahn as well as Regionalbahn and peak Regional-Express services operated by DB Regio between Munich and Garmisch-Partenkirchen.
 The Regionalbahn services run every two hours to/from Seefeld in Tirol and every four hours to/from Innsbruck, Reutte.
 Trains run to/from Reutte every hour on weekdays.
 Most of the trains from Munich are divided in Garmisch-Partenkirchen, with one part going to Mittenwald or Innsbruck and the other to Reutte.
 Similarly the trains from Mittenwald or Innsbruck are mostly coupled in Garmisch-Partenkirchen with trains from Reutte before proceeding to Munich.
+In the 2026 timetable, the following services stop at the station: